BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 it can always reach the next intruction's address
 3. Beacause of the mostly instruction were executed in order, the rewrite process usually runs like (PC = PC +1)
 4. when it comes to a transfer instruction, the instruction result is to change the value of PC(turns to the aimed address)
-5. Thus , CPU always following the PC's command, (fetching instructions, compiling code, executing) and based on it , the program transfer was accomplished.
+5. Thus, CPU always following the PC's command, (fetching instructions, compiling code, executing) and based on it , the program transfer was accomplished.

 # Hardware